Settee-ake/NewonNeld/README.md

-# NewonNeld
+# NewonNeld - The Mega Defi

-The Mega Defi - where people finance their 'truly own' money.
+Where people finance their 'truly own' money.

 *Mega crypto decentralized platform